 Be very sure you check the weather before going, not only on how to pack but also they will close it down due to potential flash flooding during monsoon season.

 Before you start packing, decide on how you will get down so you know if you should be packing lighter or not.
-If you are planning to hike your pack down yourself you will want to be as light as possible however if you are helicoptering or using the mules than you might not need to be as stingy.
+If you are planning to hike your pack down yourself you will want to be as light as possible.
+However, if you are helicoptering or using the horses than you might not need to be as stingy.

-Helicopters are offered daily starting at 10am, weather permitting at $85 per-person each way with one medium sized backpack 20-40 pounds.
-The helicopter is first-come first-serve and the way can be extremely long so I wouldn’t always count on it.
+Helicopters are offered daily starting at 10am, weather permitting, at $85+ per-person each way with one medium sized backpack 20-40 pounds.
+The helicopter is first-come first-serve and the wait can be extremely long, thus I wouldn’t always count on it.

 Getting to The Trailhead

-Travel From Las Vegas – Directions & Tips
+Directions To Havasupai Falls From Las Vegas – With Tips

 Drive Slow On Indian Road 18… seriously.

-I would rate myself a 8-9/10 outdoorsy person and my notes are for the people below that level.
-With my warnings coming below keep in mind that this experience is maybe once in a lifetime!
-Thus you can suck it up and sleep uncomfortably.
-You won’t even notice or remember the little amounts of sleep you had after this is all said and done… so feel free to take the extra discomfort via sleeping in car if needed.
+I would rate myself a 9/10 outdoorsy person and my notes are for the people below that level.
+With that said, this is a once in a lifetime trip and you won’t even remember the little amounts of sleep you had after this is all said and done… so feel free to take the extra discomfort via sleeping in car if needed.

 What Time Of Day To Travel to The Trailhead?

-This next go around we are talking about sleeping in our own beds in Phoenix leaving at 4am to arrive by around 8:30am.
+As mentioned, this next go around we are talking about sleeping in our own beds in Phoenix leaving at 4am to arrive by around 8:30am.
 We will have everything completely packed and able to just hop-out and go.
-That or sleep in a hotel and wake up at 6am but that just seems like a waste of money for an extra couple hours.
+That or sleep in a hotel as mentioned.

 Before we start I will stress two things.

-- Relax and take your time: You came here on this trip to unplug, connect to nature and you truly don’t have a care in the world out here.
-Why leave early to make it to get a helicopter and leave?
-Just to avoid a lineup?
+- Relax and take your time: You came here on this trip to unplug, connect to nature and you truly don’t have a care in the world out there.
 When will you ever be back here again, take as much time as you can not the other way around.
 Don’t sprint back to the campground each day to just sit around as it gets dark.
 Take your time and explore, lay in the water and take in as much of the area as you can!

 Day 1 – The Hike Down